Mark Cohon: Sports marketing

-Cohon worked at the NBA as head of international marketing and Major League Baseball International as head of corporate development. before becoming President and chief executive officer of AudienceView Ticketing, a company which sells ticketing systems and services to sports, arts and entertainment events.
+Cohon worked for the National Basketball Association as head of international marketing and Major League Baseball International as head of corporate development.
+He then became president and chief executive officer of AudienceView Ticketing, a company which sells ticketing systems and services to sports, arts and entertainment events.

 Ontario Science Centre chairman

 In 2003, Cohon was appointed to the board of trustees of the Ontario Science Centre and then named Chair in 2006.
 In 2013, he was made a Member of the Order of Ontario and in 2015, he was awarded the Meritorious Service Medal.

 CFL commissioner

-In 2007 Mark Cohon succeeded Tom Wright as the Commissioner of the Canadian Football League.
+In 2007, Mark Cohon succeeded Tom Wright as the Commissioner of the Canadian Football League.
 Under the direction of Cohon the CFL went through a remarkable renaissance.
 From record TV ratings to the building of $2 billion in new stadiums to the expansion back to Ottawa, to overseeing two labour agreements to the national celebration of the 100th Grey Cup and finally to the tripling of TV revenues with a new contract with Bell media, Cohon is credited in bringing back the CFL to prominence in Canada.

 In August 2014, Cohon announced that he would not seek a third term as CFL Commissioner, announcing that he had completed everything he set out to accomplish and it was time to seek new challenges in his career.
-He stepped down on January 9, 2015 and was replaced by board chairperson Jim Lawson on an interim basis.
+He stepped down on January 9, 2015, and was replaced by board chairperson Jim Lawson on an interim basis.
 Jeffrey Orridge was appointed the new CFL Commissioner effective April 29, 2015.